Skip to content

 fallback-version = "0.0.0"

-To make the version accessible within your package:
+To make the version accessible within the package:

 import importlib.metadata